 Skip to Main Content

-The University of Georgia's virtual computer lab, called vLab, allows anyone with a MyID to access lab software anywhere, anytime via a web browser on their devices.
+screenshot of vlab homescreenThe University of Georgia's virtual computer lab, called vLab, allows anyone with a MyID to access lab software anywhere, anytime via a web browser on their devices.
 The vLab gives access to a computer lab environment with applications to use on work and personal devices, regardless if you are on or off campus.
 It's like going to a computer lab without leaving your residence hall or home.

-The applications available in the vLab and the wallpaper design are the same as those in the Miller Learning Center (MLC).
+Once logged in to the vLab, students can use the virtual desktop to access the fully functional applications.
+The applications available in the vLab are the same as those in the Miller Learning Center (MLC).

 Benefits